 Nina Thevenin and

-Cassie Small showed out with top five finishes in the women's 200-meter dash.
-Thevenin finished fourth with a time of 23.52 and Small finished just behind her with a time of 23.53.
+Cassie Small showed out with top-five finishes in the 200-meter dash.
+Thevenin took fourth with a time of 23.52 and Small was a hair behind her at 23.53.

-Thevenin's time sits at second in the Mountain West Conference.
+Thevenin's time sits at second in the Mountain West.

 Taryn Burkett and freshman